Psalm 119 is the longest chapter in the Bible. It is

 divided into 22 sections, each with 8 verses; each

-section contains a letter from the Hebrew alphabet.
+section contains a letter from the Hebrew

-Psalm which interests us.
+theme of the Psalm which interests us.

 The Psalmist wants us to focus on the Word of God variously described here as the law, the testimonies, the precepts, the statutes, the commandments and the judgments.
 Each of the 176 versus (except 5) referred to the Word of God.
 Never forget this book is unlike every other book written by a man.
 It is God's personal word to us.
 As such it is reliable, accurate, inerrant, pure, complete and eternal.
 It contains all we need to live effectively for God in the 21st century.
 Some see the Bible as old and out of date, but for the Christian, it is eternally fresh and relevant.